- The length of a Minecraft day is 20 minutes in real time.

 How to Use a Minecraft Clock

-Clock is a craftable and useful item that you can use to tell the time of the day in Minecraft.
+A clock is a craftable and useful item that you can use to tell the time of the day in Minecraft.
 You can make it by placing four gold ingots in a diamond shape and one redstone dust in the center on the crafting table.
 Refer to our dedicated guide to making a clock in Minecraft.

 You can also find it in chests of ruined portals and shipwreck structures.
-This item is good to have on you as it shows the time.
+This item is good to have with you as it shows the time.
 The most noticeable time stamps it displays are the dawn, noon, dusk, and midnight.

 Though you can easily tell where the Sun and Moon are when you’re on the surface, it’s a completely different story underground.
 There is basically no way to tell what time it is without a clock.
 That’s why it’s a good idea to have it with you when exploring caves or building an underground dwarven keep.
 You can even place the clock in an item frame, and it will still show the exact time, which will save one slot of your inventory.